lljb3/Corp-Full-Theme-4/README.md

 2. Switched to Webpack and ReactJS for smaller file size calls and faster post/page loads.

-3. Added BarbaJS for seamless AJAX/PJAX page load.
+3. Added SmoothStateJS for seamless AJAX/PJAX page load.

 4. Added a theme option that turns on collapsed menus for desktop.
 Will open up a full screen menu once clicked.